 We operate six programs designed to support our community by providing childcare, housing, job training, and friendly, safe spaces for women and children to visit.

 Program wide, Transitions offers 49 housing units for formerly homeless individuals and families.
 All of Transitions’ housing is available on a referral basis only.

 Transitions offers a variety of options for individuals seeking help with their careers, whether through job training, job placement, education, or a combination.

 Need affordable childcare for infants, toddlers, or preschool-aged kids?
-The EduCare program on the TLC campus provides licensed childcare on the TLC campus.
+The EduCare program provides licensed childcare on the TLC campus.

-The time you give volunteering, the money you invest allows us to fill the gaps in funding, and the friends you invite to our events, increases our reach in our community.
+The time you give volunteering, the funds you invest filling the gaps in funding, and the friends you invite to our events, increases our reach in our community.

 “I’ve been here for a year.
 I’d been thinking of getting clean for a while, and getting sick and nearly dying made me get clean.
 I appreciate the Case Managers helping me become stable.”

 - Participant, 2020

 “This place is safe for me, quiet.
 I can work on goals.
 My trauma level is going down, my anxiety level is going down.
 I feel safe.
 I didn’t have friends, family, or support.
 Now I have all that.”

 “Through this program I was able to find sobriety.
 Once I found sobriety, I found myself.
 I found out who I was and who I wanted to become.”